-In today’s world, increased sedentary workstyle, gaming and technology have reduced activity level, causing back pain to become a common occurrence in young adults as well as the older population.
+In today’s world, increased sedentary workstyle, gaming, and technology have reduced activity levels, causing back pain to become a common occurrence in young adults and the older population.
 Given the various potential underlying factors that lead to back pain, it makes sense to delve deeper into understanding them to help ourselves heal better from this modern age curse.

 Pain is an unpleasant stimulus, and the response to this stimulus varies from person to person.
-A mild strain might cause excruciating back pain, while there might be no pain in another individual with disc extrusion.
+For example, a mild strain might cause excruciating back pain, while there might be no pain in another individual with disc extrusion.
 There might also be potential underlying factors that might cause intermittent flare-ups of pain.
-Since the pain is subjective and varies in type and intensity, it is always advisable for a person to actively participate in the treatment protocol to ensure the most successful outcome.
+Since the pain is subjective and varies in type and intensity, it is always advisable to actively participate in the treatment protocol to ensure the most successful outcome.

 Understanding the causes of back pain

-The back is a complex structure and the issues with pain might be related to orthopedic or neurologic causes.
-The spine undergoes a lot of stress through activities like twisting, turning, bending, sudden jerky movements etc. If the mechanics used during these activities are not ideal, it might result in back pain.
+The back is complex, and the pain issues might be related to orthopedic or neurologic causes.
+For example, the spine undergoes much stress through activities like twisting, turning, bending, sudden jerky movements, etc. If the mechanics used during these activities are not ideal, it might result in back pain.

 The orthopedic factors associated with back pain can be:

-- Injury to joints, ligaments, muscles and bones of back.
+- • Injury to joints, ligaments, muscles, and bones of the back.

-- Strain of the large muscles at the back
+- • The strain of the large muscles at the back

 The following steps are a good plan to move in the right direction regarding the diagnosis:

-- The individual needs to be interviewed to attain their medical history and the present history as it pertains to the present issue of back pain with details obtained about the onset of pain, the type of pain, and the intensity of pain experienced.
+- • The individual needs to be interviewed to attain their medical history and the present history about the present issue of back pain with details about the onset of pain, the type of pain, and the intensity of pain experienced.

-- An objective examination needs to be conducted with detailed physical examination and special tests that would help rule out and rule in structures that might be the issue.
+- • An objective examination needs to be conducted with detailed physical and special tests that would help rule out and rule in structures that might be the issue.

-- Sometimes when a definite etiology is not found, symptomatic treatment and conservative care are provided to help manage the back pain.
+- • When a definite etiology is not found, symptomatic treatment and conservative care are provided to help manage the back pain.

 The most common types of back pain experienced are:

-- Referred pain: Dull and achy pain that is experienced at a location away from the actual region of issue.
-For eg. Degenerative disc disease may produce referred pain along the course of the nerve impinged or irritated without actually causing back pain.
+- • Referred pain: Dull and achy pain experienced at a location away from the actual region of the issue.
+For, e.g., Degenerative disc disease may produce referred pain along the course of the nerve impinged or irritated without actually causing back pain.

 Managing back pain